 Seah Eu Chin’s Final Resting Place

 Seah Eu Chin’s final resting place is at Grave Hill.
-This hill was part of his plantation along Thomson Road, and the area was the Seah family’s traditional burial ground.
+This hill was part of his plantation along Thomson Road, and the area was reportedly the Seah family’s traditional burial ground.
 Intrepid tomb hunters, Raymond and Charles Goh, found the tomb in November 2012 and cleared a path for others, such as Seah descendants, members of the Teochew community, and history enthusiasts, to follow.

-Several Seah descendants, including Shawn Seah (the author of Seah Eu Chin – His Life & Times), have visited the tomb several times to pay their respects.
-In 2018, some members of the Seah family even successfully collected contributions to repaint and clean the tomb, and clear the vegetation – bringing Seah descendants together to achieve a common goal.
+In 2018, some members of the Seah family even successfully collected contributions to repaint and clean the tomb, and clear the vegetation.
+This brought Seah Eu Chin’s descendants and clan members together to achieve a common goal.

 Seah Eu Chin’s Final Resting Place